-Recently, a Santa Ana teenager plead not guilty to two counts of gross vehicular manslaughter and one count of felony child endangerment by caretaker and is awaiting trial for a car accident that occurred last year involving six Santa Ana high school students.
-The driver was going approximately 75 miles per hour in a 35 mile per hour zone prior to attempting to make a high speed turn.
-She hit a curb going 47 miles per hour, lost control of the vehicle she was driving, and hit several poles before the vehicle flipped on its side.
+Recently, a Santa Ana teenager pleads not guilty to two counts of gross vehicular manslaughter and one count of felony child endangerment by the caretaker and is awaiting trial for a car accident that occurred last year involving six Santa Ana high school students.
+The driver was going approximately 75 miles per hour in a 35 mile per hour zone prior to attempting to make a high-speed turn.
+She hit a curb going 47 miles per hour, lost control of the vehicle she was driving and hit several poles before the vehicle flipped on its side.

 Two teens were killed in the accident including the driver’s younger brother.
 Two other passengers suffered serious bodily injuries including a broken jaw and fractured pelvis.
 In addition to her charges, she faces sentencing enhancements for causing great bodily injury to four victims.
 She could spend up to ten years and four months in prison if convicted.

 Gross vehicular manslaughter is an enhanced vehicular manslaughter charge.
 In general, vehicular manslaughter is charged when a driver negligently causes the death of another person.
 Vehicular manslaughter involves ordinary negligence while gross vehicular manslaughter involves a person acting in a way that is a gross deviation from a reasonable person’s conduct, which shows a disregard for human life.

 Under California law, child endangerment is typically charged against an adult (in this case a 19-year-old) who is caring for a minor (someone under the age of 18) and willfully exposes the minor to pain and suffering or danger.
 When the minor is at risk of death or great bodily harm, the prosecutor has the discretion to charge the defendant with a felony.